hall-n/hall-n.github.io/論文/Tokugawa Laxity Rise of Peasant Pilgrimage.md

 #### Examples of daimyo and town authorities' efforts to encourage pilgrimage
 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.

-##### Sagami (Nenzi 2004)
+##### Sagami ( #Nenzi_2004)
 *Kanagawa region*
 Villages stopping practices that lessened pilgrim visitors
-##### Tosa (Roberts 1998)
+##### Tosa ( #Roberts_1998)
 *South region of Shikoku*
 "The scabbard maker Zenpachi's petition gives another example of how this thought was not merely a means of arguing self-interest, but was a convincing.
-(141) way of understanding the economy and the lord's and people's roles within it.15 Not one of Zenpachi's ten suggestions had personal economic interest at stake, yet most were inspired in whole or in part by bullionist concerns and phrased in terms of kokueki" (Roberts 1998, 142).
+(141) way of understanding the economy and the lord's and people's roles within it.15 Not one of Zenpachi's ten suggestions had personal economic interest at stake, yet most were inspired in whole or in part by bullionist concerns and phrased in terms of kokueki" ( #Roberts_1998, 142).
 "Zenpachi also urged the lord to promote religious tourism to Tosa's famous Godaisan temple by making entry into the country easy for foreigners at the temple's festival time.
 If this were done and the pilgrims increased, 'every year great amounts of foreign gold and silver would drop into the country, working eternally for the prosperity of the country and providing all of the people with a living'" (Roberts 1998, 142).
-##### Oyama Cult (Hisashi, Edo, Shimosa) (Ambros 2008)
+##### Oyama Cult (Hisashi, Edo, Shimosa) ( #Ambros_2008)
 "The regional make-up of the pilgrims reflects the overall distribution of Hachidayū’s parishes, which were concentrated in southeastern Musashi, Edo, and Shimōsa; therefore, the highest number of visitors (about 85 percent) came from these regions" (Ambros 2008, 163)
-##### Matsudaira (Aichi) and Kyogoku (Shikoku) families (Thal 2005)
+##### Matsudaira (Aichi) and Kyogoku (Shikoku) families ( #Thal_2005)
 *North region of Shikoku*

-##### Authoritie's tolerance in Shikoku pilgrimage (Kouame 1997)
+##### Authoritie's tolerance in Shikoku pilgrimage ( #Kouame_1997)
-"the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" (Kouame 1997, 414).
+"the case of Shikoku could provide an example of the degree of tolerance seen in an administration renowned for its severity and the degree of flexibility of a social system known for its rigidity" ( #Kouame_1997, 414).
-"authorities did seek to regulate the pilgrims closely, and to proscribe unruly elements, they also provided a system of support for those in need who followed the regulations"(Kouame 1997, 424).
+"authorities did seek to regulate the pilgrims closely, and to proscribe unruly elements, they also provided a system of support for those in need who followed the regulations"( #Kouame_1997, 424).
 Argues that local authorities should not be analyzed in terms of oppressive control.
 Benevolence relevant.
 "Indeed there are various historical materials that suggest that the general attitude of local authorities in Shikoku towards the henro should not be analyzed only in terms of repressive control.
-The fact is that the Shikoku authorities during the Tokugawa period did help pilgrims who were in trouble" (Kouame 1997, 421)
+The fact is that the Shikoku authorities during the Tokugawa period did help pilgrims who were in trouble" ( #Kouame_1997, 421)
-"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints.
-(Kouame 1997, 424)
+"in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints. ( #Kouame_1997, 424)
 ### Bakufu's position of a benevolent ruler
 Position of authorities: benevolent ruler, desire to manage not domineer

 - Policies in place, but actual implementation of them up to the person in charge.
 - Soft rules that can adapt to circumstances.
-#### Paramore, not authoritarian
+#### Not authoritarian
+#Paramore_2012
 #### Oda and Ieyasu's leadership policies
-#### Confucian precepts of benevolent rule cambridge hall
+#### Confucian precepts of benevolent rule
+#Cambridge #Hall_1966
 #### Leaving peasants with surplus
 ## Conclusion
 ### Why this research is meaningful